Shame of Dyslexia Illiteracy

 Many of the encouraging factors in Dyslexia is to celebrate the difference even when those around the Dyslexic refuse to accept the difference.

-What to do about Reading
+What to do about Reading with Dyslexia?

 The solutions to reading without being able to read is a difficulty.
 The first things to do is to admit that you don’t read well or read quickly.
 This will save frustration in trying to be something you are not.
 Admitting that you have Dyslexia is a difficult thing to do but it doesn’t mean that you can read entirely.